Kaan-Er/coffee-world/README.md

 # Coffee World

 The site shows all coffees and coffees by category.
-You can find the coffee you want directly from the search section.If you search while in any category, you will see the coffees belonging to that category.
+You can find the coffee you want directly from the search section.
+If you search while in any category, you will see the coffees belonging to that category.

 ## Used Technologies